san9roy/Urban-Development/README.md

 🏙️ Urban Dimension

   Urban population (%)

   Population density (negative indicator)

 Negative indicators were inverted after normalization so that higher values always represent better sustainability.

 # Normalization Method

-  Min–Max Scaling applied to each indicator
+  Min–Max Scaling applied to each indicator.

-  Scaled values range from 0 (worst) to 1 (best) Indicators with insufficient data were excluded automatically Negative indicators were reversed post-scaling
+  Scaled values range from 0 (worst) to 1 (best).

+  Indicators with insufficient data were excluded automatically.

+  Negative indicators were reversed post-scaling.

 This ensures comparability across different units and scales.